-The Annual Meeting will be held on May 16, 2023, at 10:00 a.m.
-Eastern Time solely online via the Internet by going to www.virtualshareholdermeeting.com/STBA23.
+The Annual Meeting will be held on May 14, 2024, at 10:00 a.m.
+Eastern Time solely online via the Internet by going to www.virtualshareholdermeeting.com/STBA24.
 To participate in the Annual Meeting, you will need the 16-digit control number included on your Notice, on your proxy card or on the instructions that accompanied your proxy materials.
 See "Attending the Meeting; Virtual Meeting" below.

-S&T chose to hold the Annual Meeting in virtual format only.
-S&T commenced holding annual meetings in a virtual-only format in 2020, due to elevated health safety concerns for our shareholders from the Coronavirus pandemic.
-S&T decided to continue holding annual meetings in virtual format only, so long as shareholders are served well through this medium, which we believe enhances accessibility to our Annual Meeting for all of our shareholders and reduces the carbon footprint of our activities.
+As permitted by S&T's By-laws and applicable law, S&T will hold a virtual-only Annual Meeting.
+S&T will continue holding annual meetings in virtual-only format so long as shareholders are served well through this medium, which we believe enhances accessibility to our Annual Meeting for all of our shareholders and reduces the carbon footprint of our activities.